 Can I use fresh potatoes instead of frozen hash browns?

 Absolutely!
-If using fresh potatoes, dice them small and parboil for about 5 minutes to ensure they become tender when baked.
-This adjustment keeps the texture just right without sacrificing flavor in the Cowboy Potato Casserole Recipe.
+If you have fresh potatoes, just dice them finely and parboil for about 5 minutes before adding to ensure they cook fully in the casserole without becoming too mushy.

 Final Thoughts